jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 Labs
 ~~~~

-You will complete four to five lab assignments throughout this course.
+You will complete four lab assignments throughout this course.
 The labs can found via the links below.
-All together, the labs are worth 30% of your final grade.
+All together, the labs are worth 30% of your final grade, though some labs may be weighted more than others.

 Labs are due at 09:00 on the date specified.
 The dates below are tentative.

 * `Lab 1`_.
 Due 2018-08-15.
 * `Lab 2`_.
 Due 2018-08-27.
 * `Lab 3`_.
-Due TBA.
+Due 2018-09-04.
 * `Lab 4`_.
-Due TBA.
+Due 2018-09-13.
+(You may not turn this lab in late, its due date is absolute.)

 For all labs, you may (and are suggested to) work with a partner.
 You do not have to keep the same partner throughout the whole quarter; you can change who you work with.